 Like many, I was horrified by the heartbreaking stories of Syrian refugees trying to reach Western Europe, and their inhumane treatment both by smugglers and some European countries.
 The distressing story this morning about toddler Aylan Kurdi who was found on the Turkish coast will always haunt and shame me about the climate of fear I live in.
 A fear that is the result of western privilege.
-It doesn’t matter that the stories are now about people trying to reach Europe.
 So many of us in the west are living in countries which have acted scandalously on this issue.

 The full program can be heard here.